© 2022 Lloyd & Mousilli. All rights reserved.

 Equity is also often used to describe ownership in a company.
 Equity can mean stock or shares, although it is increasingly used to refer to stock options or RSUs as well.

-Stock options give you the right to buy a certain number of shares at a certain price after a certain amount of time.
+Stock options give you the right to buy a certain number of shares at a certain price after a specified amount of time.
 They do not represent ownership, however, unless your right to buy them has vested.
 Until then, there’s no equity.

 Equity is also used to refer to ownership outside the corporate business structure.
 For instance, you might own equity in your house, which is generally the difference between its value and what you owe.
 For non-corporate businesses (e.g., partnerships), equity is determined by subtracting liabilities from assets.
 For instance, if you and your business partner are 50/50 owners, and your business assets are $300,000 and your liabilities are $100,000, that leaves $200,000 of business equity, with each partner’s equity valued at $100,000.